kerrishotts/cordova-plugin-ios-launch-screen/README.md

 all sorts of edge cases where this fails.
 It works on my machines, but that doesn't necessarily mean anything.
 If you do encounter issues, please consider filing a bug report (along with any verbose logs).

+Also note that this plugin does not enable support for the new multitasking features provided by iOS 9.
+Though trivial to add, I don't want to make this plugin responsible for two features.

 ## Installation

 Using the Cordova / PhoneGap CLI: